boeckmann/asm6502/README.txt

        operators, the result value is undefined.
 Type inference is performed as such that if any of the arguments is of type word, the result is of type word.
-The result is also of type word if it would overflow the range of type byte.
+The result is also of type word if it would otherwise overflow the range of type byte.

        Examples: